 \section{Related Work}

 Our work spans multiple research areas.
 Consequently, we briefly review 3D human pose estimation from images, language and pose, and large language models.

 \textbf{Human Pose Estimation.} Human pose estimation in 2D, 3D, or over time, has a long history, which we do not review here.
 Instead, we focus on work that estimates the pose of a 3D parametric body model from a single image.
-Here we use the SMPL model \cite{smpl}, which produces a 3D triangulated mesh given relative body part rotations and body shape.
-We ignore shape here.
+Here we use the SMPL model \cite{smpl}, which produces a 3D triangulated mesh given relative body part rotations and body shape (though we ignore shape here).
 SMPL is widely used, in part because it is compatible with graphics engines and because there is a large amount of training data available in SMPL format.
 SMPL parameters are typically estimated from an image using one of two techniques.
-Optimization-based approaches solve for the parameters such that, when the model's 3D joints are projected into the image, they match detected 2D keypoints, subject to various priors \cite{smplify,Pavlakos2019_smplifyx,eft}.
+Optimization-based approaches solve for the parameters such that, when the model's 3D joints are projected into the image, they match detected 2D keypoints, subject to various priors \cite{smplify,Pavlakos2019_smplifyx,eft,Feng2023DELTA}.
 Regression-based approaches~\cite{hmr,spin,hmr2,cliff,zhang2021pymaf,pare} directly infer the pose parameters from a cropped image.
 When provided with a full image, these methods typically first detect each person in the image and then apply the regression network to tight crops.
-The best regression methods are now quite accurate and robust except when there is significant occlusion, poor image quality, or unusual poses.
-These methods, however, do not ``understand" anything about human pose or relate pose to language.
+The best regression methods are now quite accurate and robust except when there is significant occlusion, poor image quality, or unusual poses. \CR{ Additionally, there are methods designed for multi-person pose estimation \cite{sun2021monocular,bev,qiu2023psvt}, which are capable of directly generating body meshes for multiple people within a single image. } The above methods, however, do not ``understand" the semantics of human pose or relate pose to language.